JeffersonLobato/Logistic-Regression-Project/.ipynb_checkpoints/README-checkpoint.md

 # Logistic Regression for Online Ad Click Prediction

 This project was developed by Jefferson Lobato during the Data Science and Machine Learning course at Asimov Academy.
 To learn more about Asimov Academy, visit the website https://asimov.academy/.

+To access the Jupyter notebook for this project, please visit https://github.com/JeffersonLobato/Online-Ad-Click-Prediction.

 The objective of this project is to create a logistic regression model that predicts whether an internet user will click on an ad based on demographic and online behavior data.